 Winter, especially in the UK, is long, cold, and usually wet too.
-In the spring and summer, we are accustomed to wearing sunglasses when it’s too bright and utilising transition lenses, but are you taking the same care of your eyes throughout the winter months?
+In the spring and summer, we’re accustomed to wearing sunglasses when it’s too bright and utilising polarised or transition lenses.
+But are you taking the same care of your eyes throughout the winter months?

-Watery eyes, or excessive tearing, can be irritating at best but become particularly troublesome when uninterrupted vision is required when driving, for example.
-As a result, hand to eye contact is increased, and at a time when we are trying to limit the transfer of bacteria anywhere, it is not ideal to be continually wiping tears away.
+Watery eyes, or excessive tearing, can be irritating at the best times, but they’re particularly troublesome when uninterrupted vision is required when driving, for example.
+As a result, hand-to-eye contact naturally increases.
+At a time when we’re trying to limit the transfer of bacteria, it’s not ideal to be continually wiping tears away.

-While eye-watering is a common effect of the cold weather but is also very typical of seasonal allergies, and so conducting your own process of elimination and trying over-the-counter treatments to alleviate your symptoms will help to determine if it is the cold or an allergy.
+Eye-watering can also be a common side-effect of the cold weather and is typical of seasonal allergies.
+Conducting your own process of elimination and trying over-the-counter treatments to alleviate your symptoms will help to determine if it is the cold or an allergy.
 If you find over-the-counter treatments are not effective, and the problem is persistent, seek medical advice.

 4. UV Damage

-Winter can be bleak but often so beautiful too.
-Caring for your eyes should be a year-round endeavour, but with winter having the most brutal shift of seasonal changes, we recommend taking these steps to ensure you can enjoy the brighter days and frosty nights with clarity and comfort.
+Winter can be bleak but often so beautiful, too.
+Caring for your eyes should be a year-round endeavour, but with the colder months having the most brutal shift of seasonal changes, we recommend taking these steps to ensure you enjoy the brighter days and frosty nights with clarity and comfort.

-At Lensology, we are experts in eye care.
+At Lensology, we are experts in cold weather eyecare and eyecare in general.
 We supply the highest quality lenses for your frames, saving up to 70% on high street prices.
 Speak to our friendly experts today for advice and more information on our range of lenses to suit you.
 Ready to reglaze your glasses?
 Simply request a free pack here to send us your frames.